 But DSU also had more obvious, visible, central functions, namely in Dunelm.
 At that time DSU ran the Riverside Cafe, the bars and, on the ground level, the Union Shop, now long gone.
 These kinds of central facility are key part of maintaining a focus and a presence.
 It’s easier in a more single campus based university to do this, say in York, or even Hull (which I know a bit about).
 Facilities such as shops, bars (in Hull’s case, also a club) provide a highly visible presence that is attached to a Union.
 Dunelm has always had to fight the fact that it was more distant from the Hill than the Peninsula, but this problem seems to have only increased over time.
 Dunelm is a shadow of itself, and it’s no longer that suited for its original purpose, really.
 As striking a piece of brutalist architecture as it might be(5), as a usable space it has issues, especially as the student body has grown, so the whole saga of Dunelm and a possible new home for DSU over the past few years has been …messy.
 The resolution doesn’t really make anyone, other than architecture nerds, all that happy.

 But all that said, the actual question asked was whether the student union “effectively represents students’ academic interests.”.
 So one has to ask whether academic interests are being adequately represented, or indeed if they’re not, what DSU is even for now.
 The historical Durham issues with a central union are exacerbated because so often DSU seems to be going through a period of arguing, in the manner of Thomas Aquinas asking how many angels can dance on the head of a pin, without considering why most people would ever want to know or care about most of the arguments.
-It’s all very well talking about how “DSU might regain the trust of students and rebuild its reputation”, but most of these arguments are not of interest to most students.
-The pandemic has focused minds to some degree but in many cases wider issues about things remote learning to name but one thing have been seen to have bypassed the union, and been pushed towards the departments and professional service teams providing them.
+It’s all very well talking about how “DSU might regain the trust of students and rebuild its reputation”, but most of these arguments are not even of direct interest to most students.
+The pandemic has focused minds to some degree but in many cases wider issues about topics such as remote learning to name but one have been seen to have bypassed the union, and been pushed towards the departments and professional service teams providing them.
 I can say truthfully that as users of some of these services ourselves as part of our own job, professional services staff are highly focused on making sure experience wotks for as many people as possible.
+The student body is not secondary in our consideration.
 We have been eating our own dogfood, so to speak.
-Thing is, DSU have had a role here, in representation in University bodies deciding the policies that are then implemented operationally, but that is not being transmitted effectively at all.
-And that is a big part of the problem.
+The thing is, DSU have had a role here, in representation in University bodies deciding the policies that are then implemented operationally, but that is not being transmitted effectively at all: that is a big part of the problem.